-Chameleon Cauliflower is slightly pink in the show but instead of dying it, I tried sprinkling pink salt on it and that did not show through, so I left it as is.
+Chameleon Cauliflower is slightly pink in the show but instead of dying it, I tried sprinkling pink salt on it which unfortunately did not show through; I left it as is.

 Mind peering peppermints found at Dollar Tree.
 I started with peppermint chocolates but those were eaten before I could get a close up photograph so I replaced them with these butter mints.